-Among the wide range of career opportunities that come with earning your MBA, it’s no surprise that some of the top-paying jobs for MBA grads are in executive leadership (think CEOs, CFOs, and CMOs).
+Among the wide range of career opportunities that come with earning your MBA, it’s no surprise that some of the top-paying MBA degree salaries are in executive leadership (think CEOs, CFOs, and CMOs).
 But what you may not realize is that mid-level leadership roles in finance, technology, and healthcare also pay big dividends.

 The breadth of MBA career paths and salaries is expansive – and opportunities abound.
 Based on our research, we’ve put together this shortlist of the top MBA specialization salaries1 to help narrow your focus: